iocomp-org/sharedMem/README.md

 	make CC=<compiler> HDF5_DIR=<path to HDF5> ADIOS2_DIR=<path to ADIOS2>

 ## Run time

+Command line arguments
-N is problem size per core.
+- N : Local problem size per core
-io is I/O library selector, 0 for MPIIO, 1 for HDF5, 2 for ADIOS2 HDF5, 3 for ADIOS2 BP4
+- io : I/O backend selection.
+    - 0 : MPIIO
+    - 1 : HDF5
+    - 2 : ADIOS2_HDF5
+    - 3 : ADIOS2_BP4

 The executable only runs with an even number of processes and will exit if this requirement is not met.

 Sample runtime command for a local system is:

 	cd run_dir